 Cheese is a delicious food that's filling enough to be a snack on its own.

 Most beef jerkies and sticks contain about 7 grams of protein per ounce (28 grams).
 A wide variety is available online.

 A whey protein shake is a good snack when you need something substantial until your next meal.

-- 8 oz (225 grams) unsweetened almond milk.
+- 8 ounces (225 ml) of unsweetened almond milk

-- 1 scoop whey powder.
+- 1 scoop (30 grams) of whey powder

-- 1/2 cup crushed ice.
+- 1/2 cup (140 grams) of crushed ice

-Combine all ingredients in a blender and process until smooth.
+For this recipe, combine all ingredients in a blender and process until smooth.

-Fish is also a great source of weight loss friendly protein, potassium and vitamin B12.
+Fish is also a great source of weight-loss-friendly protein, potassium, and vitamin B12.
 Many types of fish are also high in magnesium.

-A 3.5 oz (100 grams) serving of salmon or sardines contains 17–23 grams of protein and 130–180 calories.
+A 3.5-ounce (100-gram) serving of salmon or sardines contains 17–23 grams of protein and 130–180 calories.

 Edamame is a dish of steamed unripened soybeans.